jacob-horton/flipster/README.md

 ## Web

 - The frontend of the website
-- Uses React, Vite and TypeScript
+- Uses React, NextJS and TypeScript
 - Tailwind CSS for styling

 ## Data (needs to be created)